VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 Developers can only allocate objects.
 How objects allocated and how they will be freed depends on Java runtime.
-Java code is compiled to Java Byte code, which is interpreted by Java Virtual Machine on running device.
+Java code is compiled to Java Byte code, which is interpreted by Java Virtual Machine(JVM) on running device.

-Java didn't supported generics at first release.
+Java didn't support generics at first release.
 How did people live without generics?
 You can cast objects to the same base class or interface and then pass them to function.